ansys/pyprimemesh/doc/source/user_guide/expressions.rst

 Expressions
 ************

-Expressions can be used to gather entities needed for certain operations.
+Expressions can be used to gather named entities needed for various operations.

 Special characters currently used are “*”, “!” and spaces/commas.
 These special characters can be used within a string as follows: